Reading(Yomi)

 2. Formation and Radical

-Formation of the Kanji: The kanji “跳” is a phono-semantic compound (形声文字), which means it combines a phonetic component and a semantic component.
-The left part, “足” (meaning “foot”), indicates the action related to movement, while the right part, “跳” (which suggests the sound), contributes to the pronunciation.
+The kanji “跳” is a phonetic-ideographic character (形声文字), which means it combines both meaning and sound elements.
+The left part, “足” (meaning “foot”), indicates the action related to movement, while the right part, “跳” (pronounced “to”), provides the phonetic component.

 3. Examples of Usage